bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 **Custom context-based batching methods**.
 Micro-batch processing mode provides developers with API to implement custom algorithms to determine batch completeness which is important feature required in many real-life tasks.

 **Use of Apache Kafka, T-streams or TCP as input source of events**.
-External systems feed SJ-Platform with events via list of supported interfaces.
+External systems feed SJ-Platform with events via a list of supported interfaces.
 Right now it supports several of them.

 The first is **TCP**.
 The method allows developers design custom protocol to receive events from external systems, deduplicate them and place into processing pipeline.